pagkly/Zed/Investopedia3/Which Investors Buy Real Estate Mortgage Investment Conduits – REMIC.md

 ## History of the REMIC

 The U.S. Congress created the real estate mortgage investment conduit as a tax vehicle in 1986.
-Its creation was to bolster and support the housing market, making it easier to invest in [real estate](https://www.investopedia.com/terms/r/realestate.asp).
+Its creation was to bolster and support the housing market, making it easier to invest in [[real estate]](https://www.investopedia.com/terms/r/realestate.asp).

-According to the [National Association of REALTORS](https://www.nar.realtor/)® (NAR) website:
+According to the [[National Association of REALTORS]](https://www.nar.realtor/)® (NAR) website:

 "Since \[1986\] REMICs have become an integral part of the commercial backed securities market.
 However, regulations adopted over 15 years ago limit the ability of property owners with \[a\] securitized mortgage to reposition their property to meet changing economic trends."